scicloj/scicloj.github.io/content/en/blog/opening-up/index.md

 SciNoj Light can serve as a model for the following steps.
 We will have additional target dates later this year.
 Toward those dates, people can work on small research, on writing tutorials, and preparing talks.
 As usual, we will work together and create spaces to conveniently brainstorm and share progress.

-At the new [macroexpand gatherings](https://scicloj.github.io/docs/community/groups/macroexpand/) series, we will maintain broader discussions on Cloure's expansion to new fields.
+At the new [macroexpand gatherings](https://scicloj.github.io/docs/community/groups/macroexpand/) series, we will maintain broader discussions on Clojure's expansion to new fields.
 Academia, research, education, data analysis, and art, are a few of the directions we will explore.
 Community members will share past experiences, discuss pain points, and come up with actionable ways to collaborate.

 -------